LiemFrans/jellyfin-with-zerotier/readme.md

 This project provides a Docker setup for running Jellyfin, a media server, with networking handled by ZeroTier for secure and seamless remote access.
 This setup ensures that you do not need to expose any ports directly to the internet.

+## Background

+When running applications like Jellyfin in Docker containers, a common challenge is mapping network ports from the container to the host.
+This is necessary for accessing services externally.
+However, exposing these ports directly to the internet can pose security risks and configuration challenges:

+- **Security Concerns**: Open ports on your system can be exploited by malicious actors, leading to potential unauthorized access.
+- **Network Complexities**: Managing port mappings, especially when running multiple services, can become complex and error-prone.
+- **Dynamic Networks**: When operating within dynamic network environments (e.g., cloud or shared networks), consistent access via fixed IPs and open ports can be difficult to maintain.

+To address these issues, this project utilizes ZeroTier, a virtual networking solution that provides:

+- **Secure Networking**: ZeroTier encrypts all traffic, reducing security risks associated with port exposure.
+- **Simplified Configuration**: By creating a virtual network, ZeroTier allows seamless communication without complex port mappings.
+- **Flexibility**: Supports access from anywhere without needing static IP addresses, making it ideal for roaming devices and remote access.

 ## Prerequisites

 - Docker and Docker Compose installed on your machine